 These two invariant properties of the parabola were never mentioned (so far as we know) in the published work of Leibniz.
-The fact that the vertex is the midpoint of the subtangent was demonstrated by Apollonius [1].
+The fact that the vertex is the midpoint of the subtangent was demonstrated by Appollonius [1].
 The fact that the subnormal is constant is credited to L. Euler, who expanded and popularized the ideas of Leibniz [7].
 They both appear in Book 2 of Euler's most famous textbook, the Introduction to Analysis of the Infinite [12].
-This book, first published in 1748, was the first modern precalculus textbook and, along with its sequels on differential and integral calculus, did much to standardize curriculum and notation.
+This book, published in 1748, was the first modern precalculus textbook and, along with its sequels on differential and integral calculus, did much to standardize curriculum and notation.
 Nearly all of the topics in our modern precalculus books are contained in Euler's book, but what is missing from our modern treatments is the bold empirical spirit of Euler's investigations, as well as most of his more advanced geometry and infinite series.
-Euler says in the preface to his text that he presents many questions which can be more quickly resolved using calculus.
-He insists, however, that students are rushing into calculus too rapidly, and that they will become confused because they lack the experiential basis (both geometric and algebraic) upon which calculus is built.
+Euler says in the preface to his text that he presents many questions that can be more quickly resolved using calculus.
+He insists, however, that when students rush into calculus too rapidly they become confused, because they lack the experiential basis (both geometric and algebraic) upon which calculus is built.

 The parabola example demonstrates how much can be found using only basic geometry combined with empirical investigation.
 By letting the configuration move, we create a situation where algebra evolves naturally from geometry.
 Too often in our schools we find our geometry curriculum static and isolated from other topics, especially algebra.
 Two-column geometry proofs provide a shadow of Euclid, but they cannot provide the dynamic experience that leads to an understanding of functions and calculus.
 An important philosophical prerequisite for understanding calculus is the belief that geometry and algebra are consistent with each other, and historically this belief did not come easily [4].
 This belief is too often tacitly assumed in our classrooms.
-In order for students comprehend and appreciate this they must first be allowed to experience doubt as to whether a geometric result will be confirmed by an arithmetic result [8].
+In order for students to comprehend and appreciate this they must first be allowed to experience doubt as to whether a geometric result will be confirmed by an arithmetic result [8].
 With modern software, computers can now readily simulate moving geometry, and this experience can be very compelling.
 For some, an empirical experience based on mechanical devices or paper folding can be even more compelling.

-For the reader who wishes to attempt this kind of analysis on other curves, we offer the following tantalizing tidbit.
-If the directrix in the above construction is a circle instead of a line then one can draw both hyperbolas and ellipses with their tangents [8], [23].2 Paper folding also works [19], [13].
-In the case of the hyperbola, if a tangent line at a point P is extended until it intersects the asymptotes at points A and B, then P will always be the midpoint of the segment AB.
-This little-known theorem is in Euler [12] but goes back to Apollonius [2].
+For the reader who wishes to attempt this kind of analysis on other curves, we offer the following tantalizing tidbits.
+If the directrix in the above construction is a circle instead of a line, then one can draw both hyperbolas and ellipses with their tangents [8], [23].
+Paper folding also works [13], [19].
+In the case of the hyperbola, if a tangent line at a point P is extended until it intersects the asymptotes at points

+A and B, then P will always be the midpoint of the segment AB.
+This little-known theorem is in Euler [12] but goes back to Apollonius [1].
 As an empirical observation this can lead in many analytic directions.
-For example, the derivative of y=1/x can be immediately seen to be $-1/x^2$.
+For example, the derivative of y = 1/x can immediately be seen to be $-1/x^2$.
 Check it out!
+(Similar methods can be applied to draw planetary orbits; see the wonderful article by A. Lenard [16].)

-Exercise: We have shown that parabolas have constant subnormals.
-What type of curves have constant subtangents?
-(Answer appears after the references.)
+Exercise.
+We have shown that parabolas have constant subnormals.
+What curves have constant subtangents?
+(Answer follows reference list.)